m-cain/mnemo/memory-bank/activeContext.md

 - Considering materialized paths for optimizing location hierarchy queries
 - Modularized backend routing to improve maintainability and optimize for LLM context window minimization

+## Active Decisions and Considerations

+- Adopted a self-referential location model to allow for arbitrary hierarchical structures
+- Chosen direct SQL over ORM for better performance and control
+- Decided on a progressive implementation approach, starting with core functionality
+- Planning to implement location hierarchy with recursive SQL queries
+- Considering materialized paths for optimizing location hierarchy queries
+- Modularized backend routing to improve maintainability and optimize for LLM context window minimization
+- Standardized on using the latest versions of TanStack Query and TanStack Router for frontend data fetching and routing

 ## Important Patterns and Preferences

 - Backend using Chi router for RESTful API endpoints